javascript-tutorial/en.javascript.info/1-js/02-first-steps/15-function-expressions-arrows/article.md

   alert( "You canceled the execution." );
 }

-// usage
-ask("Do you agree?", showOk, showCancel);
+// usage: functions showOk, showCancel are passed as arguments to ask ask("Do you agree?", showOk, showCancel);
 ```

-The code looks kind of too simple, right?
-Why would anyone need such `ask`?

-...It turns out that in the browser (and on the server-side in some cases) such functions are quite popular.
+Before we'll explore how we can write it in a much shorter way, let's note that in the browser (and on the server-side in some cases) such functions are quite popular.

 The major difference between a real-life implementation and the example above is that real-life functions use more complex ways to interact with the user than a simple `confirm`.
 In the browser such a function usually draws a nice-looking question window.
 But that's another story.

-The arguments of `ask` are called *callback functions* or just *callbacks*.
-The idea is that we pass the functions and expect them to be "called back" in certain circumstances.
+**The arguments of `ask` are called *callback functions* or just *callbacks*.
+The idea is that we pass a function and expect it to be "called back" in certain circumstances.**

 So, `showOk` becomes the callback for the "yes" answer and `showCancel` -- for the "no" answer.